Frequently Asked Questions About Orthotic Centre

 Q. When is payment due?

-A. All items must be paid for on receipt of item.
+A. All items and products must be paid for prior to dispensing.

 Q. May I bring a family member, supporter, or caregiver with me to an appointment?